mdp/rotp/README.markdown

 - Move to only comparing string OTP's.

-#### 1.7.1

-- Revert to former API

 #### 1.7.0

 - Move to only comparing string OTP's.
-See mdp/rotp/issues/32 - Moved to 2.0.0
+See mdp/rotp/issues/32 - Moved to 2.0.0 - yanked from RubyGems

 #### 1.6.1